mhbeals/mhwood.github.io/_posts/2020-08-24-authorship.md

 striking that there has been, arguably, greater interest in identifying [individual authorship]( https://www.digitisednewspapers.net/glossary/attribution/) in Victorian periodicals than in newspapers.
 This is evident in the scope of leading projects like [*The Wellesley Index*](http://wellesley.chadwyck.co.uk), which identifies authors across forty-five
-Victorian periodicals, and Jeremy Parrott’s discovery of an annotated set of Charles Dickens’s journal *All the Year Round* in 2015:
+Victorian periodicals, [*The Curran Index*](http://curranindex.org/) which builds extensively on *Wellesley*, and Jeremy Parrott’s discovery of an annotated set of Charles Dickens’s journal *All the Year Round* in 2015:

 [![Dickens Society Youtube](http://img.youtube.com/vi/djh0RnvYs_Q/0.jpg)](https://www.youtube.com/embed/djh0RnvYs_Q)